How long have you had the pillow you sleep on every night?

 Pillows can absorb these materials and eventually begin to smell, although regular washing will prevent that.
 However, these conditions can also attract dust mites, which can affect people with allergies and prevent them from getting a good night’s sleep.

-Hotels replace pillows according to certain schedules, but also when housekeepers begin to notice signs of wear and tear.
+Properties replace pillows according to certain schedules, but also when people begin to notice signs of wear and tear.

 Some of these signs include: